sentioxyz/x1-node/docs/production-setup.md

    3. Edit the different configuration files in the $ZKEVM_CONFIG_DIR directory and make the necessary changes
 8. Run the node: `docker compose --env-file $ZKEVM_CONFIG_DIR/.env -f $ZKEVM_DIR/$ZKEVM_NET/docker-compose.yml up -d`.
 You may need to run this command using `sudo` depending on your Docker setup.
 9. Make sure that all components are running: `docker compose --env-file $ZKEVM_CONFIG_DIR/.env -f $ZKEVM_DIR/$ZKEVM_NET/docker-compose.yml ps`.
 You should see the following containers:
-   1. Xagon-rpc
+   1. xagon-rpc
-   2. Xagon-sync
+   2. xagon-sync
-   3. Xagon-state-db
+   3. xagon-state-db
-   4. Xagon-pool-db
+   4. xagon-pool-db
-   5. Xagon-prover
+   5. xagon-prover

 If everything has gone as expected you should be able to run queries to the JSON RPC at `http://localhost:8545`.
 For instance you can run the following query that fetches the latest synchronized L2 block, if you call this every few seconds, you should see the number increasing: